Overview

 This example starts by running a HTTP handler and waiting for POST requests.
 Once it gets a POST requests, presumbly because a user triggered the external analysis, it retrieves the parameters and does basic input validation.

 Then a Region Of Interest that has been specified by the user is downloaded using the Slide Score API.
-It continues by finding dark regions in the downloaded image using the opencv
+It continues by finding dark regions in the downloaded image using the opencv python library and thresholding.

-library to all of the 4 formats that can be returned.
+Finally it converts the output of the opencv library to all of the 4 formats that can be returned.

 Next to running the above python code on a publically accessible server, it needs to be configured in the Slide Score Study UI.

-button and give your external analysis a name, description and set the URL to the location of a server running the examply python code, i.e. http://localhost:8000
+Then click the Add external analysis + button and give your external analysis a name, description and set the URL to the location of a server running the examply python code, i.e. http://localhost:8000 if you are running it on the same server.
+Please use HTTPS if you need to go over the internet.

-to load an example questions sheet for the external analysis parameters and an complete HTTP POST body with all the needed parameters.
+For the questions string and the HTTP POST body click: Load example to load an example questions sheet for the external analysis parameters and an complete HTTP POST body with all the needed parameters.

 Trigger the external analysis

 Please add a Slide image to the study and navigate to it's viewing page.
-If the external analysis was successfully configured in the study, a Run external analysis
+If the external analysis was successfully configured in the study, a Run external analysis button should be visible in the left sidebar.
+Please press it and observe the external analysis pop-up.

-In order to actually activate the trigger, select the Region of Interest using the Start
+In order to actually activate the trigger, select the Region of Interest using the Start button.
+If you are satisfied with your selection, press the Done and Ready to send buttons, and finally the Start Analysis button in the external analysis popup.

-.
+Now a new element should be shown below the Run external analysis button called External analysis results.
 Several options are visible, such as disabling individual results from the external analysis, or changing the transparency.

 Now you can press any of the resulting annotations to view them and see the results of the external analysis.